DataBiosphere/terra-test-runner/README.md

 ## BigQuery Schema.
 The `bq` folder consists of a couple `BigQuery` JSON table schema used for storing test results.
 The `create-testrunner-bq-tables.sh` is used for setting up the `BigQuery` tables to store the test results, it requires a Google Project ID as input.
-Please refer to Design Document: Test Runner Cloud Function Reporting Infrastructure[!https://docs.google.com/document/d/1sm5J85K9Ihph4fffICePJAkOiRxvYtzt7Aol7U3M5AE/edit#] for architecture related to streaming test results from `GCS` bucket to `BigQuery`.
+Please refer to `Design Document: Test Runner Cloud Function Reporting Infrastructure`[https://docs.google.com/document/d/1sm5J85K9Ihph4fffICePJAkOiRxvYtzt7Aol7U3M5AE/edit#] for architecture related to streaming test results from `GCS` bucket to `BigQuery`.

 #### Debug a test configuration or script
 * The Gradle run task just calls the main method of the TestRunner or MeasurementCollector class.
 To debug, add a